DeRaLoRd/flex-bison-translator/README.md

 By default `gcc` will be installed in `MinGW` directory.
 In the `MinGW` directory, locate `bin` directory and add it to the `PATH`.
 By default `make`, `flex` and `bison` will be installed in the `GnuWin32` directory.
 In the `GnuWin32` directory, locate `bin` directory and add it to the `PATH`

+Note that libraries included may not be compatible with your machine (idk what to do with that sorry)

 While in the working directory, type in CMD

 ```